Mars: The Conquest of a Dream

 Through experiences grouped into five large blocks, you'll answer questions like, "Why does Mars spark so much interest?"
 Or, "What pieces of data define Mars and set it apart from the rest of our Solar System's planets?"
 You'll experience the planet from the perspectives of science and science fiction – its influence on the collective imagination and how it has been portrayed in culture.
 Lastly, you'll take a look at the different milestones of the space race to Mars, and you'll look to the future in terms of the planet's human conquest.

 "Mars: The Conquest of a Dream” includes some pieces of great value due to their historical or documentary interest.
-Replica of astronomics books such as De revolutionibus orbium coelestium, by Nicolás Copérnico or Astronomia Nova by Johannes Kepler, facsimiles of original illustrations of “The War of the Worlds”, a replica of the first Galileo Galilei telescope, and two 3D-printed models that simulate possible living quarters on the Red Planet.
+Replica of astronomics books such as De revolutionibus orbium coelestium, by Nicolás Copérnico or Astronomia Nova by Johannes Kepler, facsimiles of original illustrations of “The War of the Worlds”, a replica of the first Galileo Galilei telescope, a fragment of meteorite of Martian origin Northwest Africa 11431 (NWA 11431) that was located in June 2017, in Mauritania, and two 3D-printed models that simulate possible living quarters on the Red Planet.

 In the exhibition we can enjoy information about the red planet through a virtual assistant that receives us from the reception center of visitors on Mars.
 A giant screen simulates an hologram of a character that gives us a wheater report, but with the relevant information for the new Martian colonists, as well as indications about security measures during the visit.
 This module called 'Welcome to Mars' is the result of a collaboration project between the Ciutat de les Arts i les Ciències and the Valencian Agency of Innovation (AVI).